-According to the offset angle and the searched area, in the case 1 (yellow) and the case 1 variation (green), the V1 triggers from noise do not contribute to the improvement of the localization.
-This is because, for instance in the offset angle plot (Fig 10.3 upper left), the population at the lower angle gets smaller, while the the population at the higher angle gets larger, comparing to the result of the HL double coincidences search.
-Then, the V1 triggers generated from noises gives only worse localize performances, and thus the behavior of the case 1 and the case 1 variation tell the worst performances of the analysis method at the threshold SNR.

-This effect also can be seen in the median values of the offset angle and the searched area.
-In the investigation of the threshold 3.5, the case 1 variation has 13 % of the V1 triggers from the noise, while about 87 % are HL double triggers.
-On the other hand, in the case 2 (blue) and the case 3 (red), the population of lower angle gets larger while that of higher angle gets smaller, compared to the HL double coincidence search.
-According to this, the V1 triggers based on the real GW signals, improves the localize performances.
-In the case 2, all the V1 triggers are based on the GW signals, even if the V1 threshold SNR is set at lower and lower.
-While in the case 3, the V1 triggers are mixture of both of the triggers from noises and the GW based triggers.
-This is why the case 2 gives the best performances of the localization.
-However, in the more realistic situation, some triggers generated from noises should be included, if the threshold SNR is set at lower and lower.
-Thus, the results of the case 3 provides more realistic localize performances.
+According to the offset angle and the searched area, in case 1 (yellow) and case 1 variation (green), the V1 triggers from noise do not contribute to the improvement of the localization.
+This is because, for instance, in the offset angle plot (Fig 10.3 $upper\ left$), the population at the lower angle becomes smaller, while the the population at the higher angle becomes larger, compared to the result of the HL double coincidences search.
+Then, the V1 triggers generated from noises give only worse localize performances, and thus the behavior of case 1 and case 1 variation tell the worst performances of the analysis method at the threshold SNR.
+This effect can also be seen in the median values of the offset angle and the searched area.
+In the investigation of the threshold 3.5, case 1 variation has 13 % of the V1 triggers from the noise, while about 87 % are HL double triggers.
+On the other hand, in case 2 (blue) and case 3 (red), the population of lower angle becomes larger while that of higher angle becomes smaller, compared to the HL double coincidence search.
+According to this, the V1 triggers based on real GW signals, improve the localize performances.
+In case 2, all V1 triggers are based on the GW signals, even if one sets a low threshold SNR for the V1, such as 2.
+While in case 3, the V1 triggers are a mixture of both triggers from noises and the GW based triggers.
+This is why case 2 investigation gives better results than the case 3 search at the threshold.
+Thus, the results of case 2 give the best performances of the localization.
+However, in a more realistic situation, some triggers generated from noises should be included, if one sets low threshold SNR around 2.
+Thus, the results of case 3 provide more realistic localize performances.